PietroValente/1001storia-multidisciplinary-project/README.md

 </p>

 ## Summary

-Elaborate that deals with and groups the historical evolution of the location, both indoor and outdoor
+I contributed, with my team, to the creation of 1001storia new platform, a Policultura project. (https://www.policultura.it/)